QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 a Network Digital Twin into network management together with AI, it allows the network management activities to take user intent or service requirements as input, automatically assess, model, and refine optimization strategies under realistic conditions but in a risk-free environment.
-An environment that operates to meet these types of requirements is said to have AI driven Network Operations.
+Such environment that operates to meet these types of requirements is said to have AI driven Network Operations.

 AI driven Network Operations brings together existing technologies such